jjenkov/pde-pdl-specification/pdl-specification.md

 ### ID
 The PDL ID token represents an identifier you can reference via copy or reference field.
 The PDL ID token does not correspond to a field in PDE.
 Instead, an ID token represents an "address" (offset) that you can reference from a copy or reference field.
+A bit similar to a label in an assembly language program.

-The PDL ID token uses the $ character as token type character.
+The PDL ID token uses the : character as token type character.

 Here is how a PDL ID token looks:

-    $obj1;
+    :obj1;

 The ID token points to the PDL field immediately following the ID token.
 Here is a PDL ID token example:

-    $obj1;
+    :obj1;
     { .name; "John Doe; }

-In the above example the $obj1; field points to the following PDL object field.
+In the above example the :obj1; field points to the following PDL object field.

 See more info in the Copy and Reference fields for how to reference an ID field.